7 Important Facts About Ovarian Cancer

 7. A pap smear doesn’t detect it

 Erroneously, most women believe that they can detect ovarian cancer by way of a pap smear test.
 Even though it is advisable to do so, this doesn’t function as a method to find abnormalities in the reproductive system.

-Considering that all of us women are at risk of this cancer, it’s a good idea to pay attention to this information and consult with your doctor as soon as there’s any suspicion.
+Considering that all of us women are at risk of this cancer, it’s a good idea to pay attention to this facts about ovarian cancer and consult with your doctor as soon as there’s any suspicion.

 The sooner you have the important exams, the better is the possibility of detection before it is too late.